Microsoft/azure-docs.pl-pl/articles/azure-arc/data/create-data-controller-using-kubernetes-native-tools.md

 spec:
   credentials:
     controllerAdmin: controller-login-secret
-    #dockerRegistry: mssql-private-registry - optional if you are using a private container registry that requires authentication using an image pull secret
+    #dockerRegistry: arc-private-registry - optional if you are using a private container registry that requires authentication using an image pull secret
     serviceAccount: sa-mssql-controller
   docker:
     imagePullPolicy: Always